fbpx

 Resale Value

-The resale value of the house is another factor to look at, and it’s important to choose a property that has good potential for appreciation over the long term.
+The resale value of the semi-detached house is another factor to look at, and it’s important to choose a landed property that has good potential for appreciation over the long term.
 Research property market trends and consult with an experienced property advisor to get valuable insights into the potential resale value of the property.

 Legal Matters

 Finally, you need to ensure that all legal matters associated with the semi-detached property are in order.
-This includes checking the relevant title deeds, confirming that the property is not under any legal disputes, and verifying that the seller has the legal right to sell the property.
+This includes checking the relevant title deeds, confirming that the property is not under any legal disputes, and verifying that the seller has the legal right to sell the house.

 Engaging a Property Developer